logseq/marketplace/README.md

     - `icon`- [optional] A logo for better recognition. default: `""`
     - `theme`- [optional] A theme plugin? default: `false`
     - `sponsors` - [optional] Sponsor external links. default: `[]`
+    - `effect` - [optional] Whether the sandbox is running under the same origin with host. default: `false`
+      > ⚠️ `effect`? - it's not recommended to turn on this option if you don't need a specific feature (_the current built-in plugin API does not satisfy_), which may affect the stability of the program.
+If it does need to be turned on, the market review process will be more strict, while there is no guarantee that it will not be allowed to be turned on in the future.
 3. Make a Github Pull Request :)